 How Common Is Canine Cancer?

-Approximately 500,000 dogs are diagnosed with cancer each month in the US alone.
-It is estimated that 50% of all dogs over the age of 10 years will ultimately face a cancer diagnosis.
+Approximately 500,000 dogs are diagnosed with cancer each month in the United States alone.
+This includes all kinds of different breeds like golden retriever, german shepherd, labrador retriever, staffordshire bull terrier, cocker spaniel, and more.
+It is estimated that 50% of all older dogs over the age of 10 years will ultimately face a cancer diagnosis.
 In fact, canine cancer is the leading cause of death in dogs.
 But the good news is that canine cancer is becoming more treatable all the time.
 Modern methods of caring for our furry friends can improve their quality of life.
-And dogs diagnosed with cancer and their owners have more options than ever before.
+And dogs diagnosed with cancer and their pet owners have more effective treatment options than ever before.

 What Types of Canine Cancer Are There?

 The 5 most common cancer types in dogs are:

 Mast Cell Tumors - a form of skin cancer

 Melanoma - tumors in the mouth and skin